Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs: IFP-Based Distributed Algorithm

-{The case of fixed directed topologies can be seen as a special case of switching topologies, then the convergence is also guaranteed, which is stated by the following corollary.
-Readers can refer to our conference paper \cite{li2019input} for more technical details.} \begin{corollary} Suppose the communication digraph $\mathcal{G}$ is fixed, strongly connected and weight-balanced.
-Then, under \Cref{Assumption strongly convex}, \Cref{Algorithm distributed algorithm} with initial condition $\sum_{i\in \mathcal{N}} K_i \lambda_i(0) = \mathbf{0}$ will converge to the optimal point if \eqref{coupling gain switching graphs} or \eqref{coupling gain switching graphs 2} holds. \end{corollary}
+The case of fixed directed topologies can be seen as a special case of switching topologies, then the convergence is also guaranteed.
+Readers can refer to our conference paper \cite{li2019input} for more technical details.
+In addition, an exponential convergence rate can be obtained when the graph is strongly connected, as stated in the following. \begin{theorem} Suppose that the conditions in \Cref{Theorem switching graphs 2} hold.
+In addition, if the communication digraph $\mathcal{G}$ is fixed, strongly connected and weight-balanced, and the coupling gain $\sigma(t) \geq \underline{\sigma} > 0$ for a constant $\underline{\sigma}$, then the states of \Cref{Algorithm distributed algorithm} with initial condition $\sum_{i\in \mathcal{N}} \lambda_i(0) = \mathbf{0}$ will exponentially converge to the optimal point. \end{theorem} \begin{proof} See the Appendix. \end{proof} It can be observed from the proof that the exponential convergence also holds over time-varying strongly connected weight-balanced graphs provided $ 0< \underline{d} \leq d^i(t) \leq \bar{d}$, $\forall i \in \mathcal{N}$ for some constants $\underline{d}$, $\bar{d}$.

 \begin{remark} Note that only weight-balanced graphs are considered here.
 The consensus over unbalanced graphs can be guaranteed similarly \cite{qu2014modularized, li2019consensus} with $V = \sum_{i \in \mathcal{N}} \xi_i V_i$, where $\xi_i > 0$ is the $i$th element of the left eigenvalue of $L$.
-However, the sum of local objective functions will have a shift from global optimum \cite{xie2018distributed}.
+However, the sum of local objective functions will have a shift from the global optimum \cite{xie2018distributed}.
 Thus, some modification is needed.
 This problem may be solved by adding a state to estimate the left eigenvalues of $L$ (e.g., \cite{zhu2018continuous}), which we will leave to future work. \end{remark}